backupbrew/switchbrew/Settings services.md

 Takes a type-0x6 output buffer, returns an output s32.
 This buffer contains an array of 0x8-byte "nn::settings::system::AllowedSslHost" entries.

+## GetQuestFlag

+Gets a flag determining whether the console is a kiosk unit (codenamed "Quest").
+Used by qlaunch to determine whether to launch Retail Interactive Display Menu.

 # System Config